US Ambassador Christopher Stevens and three other US nationals are killed in the attack.

 A senior Republican releases names of witnesses for a May 8, 2013, congressional hearing

 on the attack, including two characterized by Republicans as whistleblowers.
-The witnesses include Mark Thompson, the acting deputy assistant secretary for counterterrorism; Gregory Hicks, a foreign service officer and former deputy chief of mission/chargé d'affairs in Libya; and Eric Nordstrom, diplomatic security officer and former regional security officer in Libya.
+The witnesses include Mark Thompson, the acting deputy assistant secretary for counterterrorism; Gregory Hicks, a foreign service officer and former deputy chief of mission/chargé d'affairs in Libya; and Nordstrom, diplomatic security officer and former regional security officer in Libya.

-May 8, 2013 - Testimony is given at a six-hour, Republican-led House Oversight Committee hearing from State Department whistleblowers who had not previously testified, including details from Gregory Hicks who was on the ground in Tripoli at the time of the attack.
+May 8, 2013 - Testimony is given at a six-hour, Republican-led House Oversight Committee hearing from State Department whistleblowers who had not previously testified, including details from Hicks who was on the ground in Tripoli at the time of the attack.

-May 9, 2013 - Committee members request additional hearings and the release of unclassified emails that preceded the initial statements given to the public by Ambassador Rice.
+May 9, 2013 - Committee members request additional hearings and the release of unclassified emails that preceded the initial statements given to the public by Rice.

 May 15, 2013 - The White House releases more than 100 pages of emails detailing the development of unclassified talking points used to explain the events of last September 11.
 CNN reports, "The emails indicate the CIA was likely the lead organization in developing the talking points, with the State Department recommending significant changes."